List of Valley Metro Rail & Streetcar stations

-Valley Metro Rail is a light rail transit system that serves the Phoenix metropolitan area in Arizona, United States.
-The light rail system, which operates under the Valley Metro brand name, has 50 stations and two light rail rails, covering 38.5 mi of tracks within the cities of Phoenix, Tempe, and Mesa.
+Valley Metro Rail & Streetcar is a light rail and streetcar transit system that serves the Phoenix metropolitan area in Arizona, United States.
+The system, which operates under the Valley Metro brand name, has 54 stations along two light rail lines, covering 38.5 mi of tracks within the cities of Phoenix, Tempe, and Mesa, and 14 stations along one streetcar line, covering 3 mi of tracks within the city of Tempe.
 The system serves on average over 49,400 weekday riders as of 2016, making it one of the busiest light rail systems in the United States.

 Valley Metro Rail opened its initial 20 mi starter line on December 27, 2008.
 The starter line, which was funded through a combination of federal, regional and local municipal funds, operated from the Montebello/19th Avenue station in Phoenix, through Tempe, serving the Arizona State University Tempe campus, and ended at the Sycamore/Main Street station in Mesa.
 The starter line provided service to 28 stations in total, which were primarily located on-street at the intersections of major arterial roads every 0.5 mi, although mid-block stations are common in areas of higher urban density.
 On April 8, 2013, the PHX Sky Train people mover opened, providing direct service from the 44th Street/Washington station to Phoenix Sky Harbor International Airport.
 On August 22, 2015, Valley Metro's first light rail extension, the Central Mesa Extension, opened, which added four new stations on the eastern end of the starter line going through downtown Mesa, including a new terminus at Mesa Drive/Main Street station.
 The second light rail extension, the Northwest Extension Phase I opened on March 19, 2016, which added three new stations on the western end of the starter line on 19th Avenue, including a new terminus at 19th Avenue/Dunlap station.
+The S Line streetcar in Tempe would open on May 20, 2022.

 Three new stations opened on 2019.
 Two of these, Stapley/Main Street station and Gilbert Road/Main Street station, are part of the Gilbert Road Extension, which began service on May 18, 2019.
 The third station, 50th Street/Washington station, is an infill station located between the 44th Street/Washington station and Priest Drive/Washington station in Phoenix.
 This station opened in April 2019, and was funded by Proposition 104, Phoenix's 2015 ballot initiative that extended and expanded the city's transportation sales tax.